ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 UFS Development Team.
 (2022, Nov.
 16).
 Unified Forecast System (UFS) Short-Range Weather (SRW) Application (Version v2.1.0).
 Zenodo. https://doi.org/10.5281/zenodo.7277602

+..
+COMMENT: DOI link will not work until after it is published (on or shortly before the release date).

 How to Use This Document
 ========================